haskellEstimated reading time: 7 minutes

 Note: The GHC developers do not support legacy release branches (i.e.

 7.8.x).
-While older GHC release tags are available in this DockerHub repository, only the latest stable release (or upcoming release candidates) will be shown in the “Supported tags ...” section at the top of this page.
+While older GHC release tags are available in this DockerHub repository, only the two most recent minor releases will receive updates or be shown in the “Supported tags ...” section at the top of this page.

 How to use this image